What “Good” Security Actually Looks Like in 2026

 Instead, it’s based on:

-As cybersecurity continues to evolve, one trend is becoming increasingly clear:
+As cybersecurity continues to evolve, one trend is clear:

-The organizations that perform best are not necessarily the ones with the most complex environments.
+The organizations that perform best are not the ones with the most tools.

 They are the ones with: